JerBushau/splatbox/README.md

 ![Splatbox](./photos/splatbox-top.jpg "Splatbox")
 ![Splatbox](./photos/splatbox-tented-display.jpg "Splatbox with tenting")

 A prototype for a split ergonomic fightstick inspired by [Flatbox](https://github.com/jfedor2/flatbox).
 Designed to provide a more ergonomic and comfortable DIY option for anyone that might be interested in such a thing.
-This project also serves as an opportunity for me to learn Autodesk Fusion and KiCad.
+This project also serves as an opportunity for me to do some handwiring and learn Autodesk Fusion and KiCad.

 ## BOM (as shown)